Striking Caves and Caverns Worth a Visit in the New Jersey Area

 973-209-7212

-Through September 4 (Labor Day) there will be tours of the mine every day at 1 pm; make a reservation for the tour in advance.
-From there, visitors will be guided through the mine itself, receiving information about its history, working conditions and geology as we cover about 1,300 feet of tunnel.
+There are tours of the mine every day at 1 pm; make a reservation for the tour in advance.
+From there, you will be guided through the mine itself, receiving information about its history, working conditions and geology as you cover about 1,300 feet of tunnel.
 Bring a light jacket or sweatshirt as it is 56 degrees in the mine.
-You will also be able to tour two mining-related museums: the Warren Museum of Fluorescence, which contains a “Color Wall” displaying 100 fluorescent mineral specimens— and the Zobel Hall Museum, in which guests can learn more about the daily life of a miner.
+You will also be able to tour two mining-related museums: the Warren Museum of Fluorescence, which contains a “Color Wall” displaying 100 fluorescent mineral specimens— and the Zobel Hall Museum, where you can learn more about the daily life of a miner.
 The museums are only available with the tour.
-Then, come the fall, there are special haunted walking tours and ghost hunts.
+Come the fall, there are special haunted walking tours and ghost hunts.
+The next public tour is April 18, and then starting June 30 there are tours every day through Labor Day.
+After Labor Day, weekend hours go into effect.

 Sybil’s Cave Park